Updated April 2021

 Option 2: Building a Backup Solution for Your Shopify Store

 Before getting started, please note – this is a simplified guide.
-There are many things to consider when creating your own backup tool such as being GDPR compliant, abiding by data storage regulations, and implementing extensive data security measures to ensure the safety of the store and customer data.
+There are many things to consider when creating a backup tool such as being GDPR compliant, abiding by data storage regulations, and implementing extensive data security measures to ensure the safety of the store and customer data.

 If you have enough resources on your team and are thinking about building a backup solution for your Shopify store, here’s how to get started: